Pakistani businessman Nawabzada Kalam Ullah Khan had been planning to swap his family's petrol-powered cars for electric models for years.

-In Punjab, Pakistan’s most populous province with Lahore as its capital, transport accounts for more than 40pc of total air-polluting emissions, followed by industry and agriculture, according to a 2019 study by the United Nations’ Food and Agriculture Organisation.
+In Punjab, transport accounts for more than 40pc of total air-polluting emissions, followed by industry and agriculture, according to a 2019 study by the United Nations' Food and Agriculture Organization.

 Shaukat Qureshi, general secretary of the Pakistan Electric Vehicles and Parts Manufacturers and Traders Association, said the new tax cuts mean savings of up to 500,000 rupees ($2,900) on imported small electric vehicles.

 Also read: Pakistan launches first electric vehicle

 He said many members of the association have used the incentives to order them for the first time.

 There are no reliable figures on how many electric cars local importers have ordered brought into the country since the government announced the exemptions.

 But in his other role as a chief operating officer of car company Zia Electromotive, which imports and manufactures electric vehicles, Qureshi said he has ordered 100 small electric cars from China and plans to import 100 more every month after that.

 Pakistanis — like many other people around the world — have historically been reluctant to switch to electric vehicles for reasons ranging from higher costs to lack of charging infrastructure and “fear of the unknown”, said Ayaz at the EDB.